RangerTJ/windows-game-controller-toggle/README.md

 How Does it Work?
 ------------------
 Just place "main.py" and "Toggle Device (run as admin).bat" in the same folder anywhere on your computer (a non-admin folder is probably ideal).
 Then, run "Toggle Device (run as admin).bat" as an administrator.
 This will fire up the python script with elevated privleges so that you can actually enable and disable devices as needed.
 You can run the .bat or script without it, just you'll get an error when trying to turn stuff on or off.
 You can still view the summary of currently plugged in toggle-able devices and their current status, but that's it without admin privleges.
 Since this requires admin rights, I encourage you to check out the source code, so you can be sure that everything is kosher.
+Note that with current implementation, even an official wireless X-Box controller is getting picked up as a joystick for the mass enable/disable.
+If you have a blutooth controller you can currently work around this by not turning the controller on until joysticks are disabled, when disabling devices.

 When prompted by the cmd interface, simply enter 'e' to enable or 'd' to disable, followed by enter!
 You should get a printout of whether or not the command worked for each affected device, and a summary of device status.